stevens-computer-science-club/docs/README.md

 # docs
-Documents for the Stevens Institute of Technology Computer Science Club.
+Official documents for the Stevens Institute of Technology Computer Science Club.